Meditating is one of the most powerful things I have learned. It is a key practice that lays a foundation for a mindful life.

-For example, if you are about to have a potentially stressful meeting with a co-worker.
-Taking a couple of minutes to meditate beforehand can be a great way to focus your mind and get yourself to a place of emotional stability beforehand.
+For example, if you are about to have a potentially stressful meeting with a co-worker, taking a couple of minutes to meditate beforehand can be a great way to focus your mind and get yourself to a place of emotional stability.

 With spontaneous meditation, you practice a few minutes of meditation throughout your day, whenever you need it most.

-Because it can actually help us to improve our focus and use our time better.
+Why?
+Because research has found that meditation can help us improve our focus and use our time better.

 Let’s get started.

-Here are 7 simple steps to start your mindful sitting meditation practice today:
+Here are seven simple steps to start your mindful sitting meditation practice today:

-1) Start with a simple sitting meditation practice of 5 minutes a day.
-Once you can do 5 minutes a day for about a week, you can try 10 minutes a day.
+1) Start with a simple sitting meditation practice of five minutes a day.
+Once you can do five minutes a day for about a week, you can try 10 minutes a day.
 The important thing is not how long you do it, but that you consistently do it each day.

 2) If you decide to schedule a time to meditate each day, it is helpful to set this time in advance.
-Is it when you wake up, or after lunch or before bed?
+Is it when you wake up, after lunch, or before bed?
 For folks with busy lives or children, the early morning is often the best time.

-3) Find a place that is fairly quiet, but it’s fine if you can hear the sounds of your neighborhood or street.
+3) Find a place that is fairly quiet.
+(It’s fine if you can hear the sounds of your neighborhood or street.)
 When you start, try not to listen to any music.
 This is just a way to distract the mind and you will not have the benefits of the moment by moment awareness.